Published: 14 November 2024

 “What is most upsetting about that is it distracts from artists making their work and doing what they’re passionate about.
 I think the solution there, once again, is for Jewish organisations to provide support.”

 In addition to Shalom’s larger events, including co-producing Sydney’s run of the acclaimed Yentl, staging the SHIR Songs of Hope concert and launching the Shalom Australian Jewish Book Awards, Uzelac is pioneering grassroots programs, such as micro-grants and networking opportunities for artists, with more to come.
+This includes a partnership with The Jewish Independent to host monthly get-togethers for Jewish creatives in Sydney.

 “We're trying to create a deeper appreciation of what art can do in a Jewish capacity.
 That opens the door to deep learning about Jewish values and to cross-cultural dialogue,” Uzelac concluded.